LeToNode/Play2.0-CN-doc/scalaGuide/tutorials/todolist/ScalaTodoList.md

 }
 ```

-As you see we use `TODO` to define our actions implementation.
-Because we don't want to write the actions implementation yet, we can use the built-in `TODO` action that will return a `503 Not Implemented` response.
+As you see we use `TODO` to define our action implementations.
+Because we don’t want to write the action implementations yet, we can use the built-in `TODO` action that will return a `503 Not Implemented` HTTP response.

 You can try to access the [[http://localhost:9000/tasks]] to see that:

 [[images/todo.png]]

 Now the last thing we need to fix before starting the action implementation is the `index` action.
-We want it to redirect automatically to the tasks list page:
+We want it to automatically redirect to the tasks list page:

 ```
 def index = Action {